bergsalex/roux-siamese-few-shot/README.md

 # pytorch-siamese

-This is a port of [chainer-siamese](https://github.com/mitmul/chainer-siamese)
+This is a port of [chainer-siamese](https://github.com/mitmul/chainer-siamese) and a fork of [pytorch-siamese](https://github.com/delijati/pytorch-siamese).
+It implements additional training datasets, as well as few-shot prediction code for the siamese network.

 ## Install